Percent of Time Fire Contained to Room of Origin

 Analysis of Performance

 This measurement can have significant variability because a small number of incidents may change the percent of success dramatically.
-In some cases, fires which have grown significantly before the 9-1-1 emergency call is received will be well beyond the control of emergency personnel before they arrive on scene The organization is evaluating further opportunities to limit fire spread through the use of building sprinklers.
-The 2nd quarter 2015 measure shows a 57% success rate.
-Further examination of this data has revealed that the manner in which the data is entered and subsequently filtered is not aligned.
-The Poudre Fire Authority is working on methods to improve the system for recording flashover during the second half of 2015.
+In some cases, fires which have grown significantly before the 9-1-1 emergency call is received will be well beyond the control of emergency personnel before they arrive on scene.
+The organization is evaluating further opportunities to limit fire spread through the use of building sprinklers.
+The 3rd quarter 2015 measure shows a 80% success rate.
+Further examination of this data has revealed that the manner in which the data is entered and subsequently filtered is not aligned with the intended measure and this metric will be updated for the 2016 dashboard.
+In addition, the Poudre Fire Authority has recently implemented improvements in the records management system for recording flashover.

 This measure relates to the ability of on-scene firefighters and building sprinklers to prevent fire flashover and the spread of a structure fire.